buildpacks/docs/content/docs/extension-author-guide/create-extension/run-dockerfile-switch.md

 cat $PWD/samples/extensions/curl/bin/generate
 ```

-The extension generates a `run.Dockerfile` that switches the run image to reference `run-image-curl`.
+The extension generates a `run.Dockerfile` that switches the run image to reference `localhost:5000/run-image-curl`.

 ### Build a run image for `curl` extension to use